gjohns03/AT-Web/at_web_offering/discovery.md

 7. What would make a successful website for you?

 ##Drupal Training

 **Goal: Provide standardized training program for all Drupal content authors**

-* Training would be required before you were given access to edit your site
+* Training would be required before you were given access to edit the site.
-* Training would have accessibility built into it's core
+* Training would have accessibility and web best practices built into it's core.

-###Client Website Responsibilities
-**Copyright, content ownership**
-* All content belongs to the site owner not AT/ITS
-* It is your responsibility to know what can be posted on your website
-* It is your responsibility to know what can be posted on your website, review the Web Pages Policy

-**Privacy/Security**
-* No sensitive data should be stored in Drupal!
-* Do NOT share passwords, manage access careful

-**Accessibility**

-AT provides assistance with accessibility testing but it is the owner’s responsibility to understand requirements and verify the site content meets DPRC requirements.

-**Branding**

-**Accessibility**

-AT provides assistance with accessibility testing but it is the owner’s responsibility to understand requirements and verify the site content meets DPRC requirements.

-**Branding**

-For all public facing sites, you must understand and follow any guidelines from University Communications.

 ###How to Use Drupal
 Tutorials covering the basics of Drupal.
 Accessibility will be noted as a goal for content development.